mxre/dnd_spellbook_5e/README.md

 `spellbook.tex` contains the list of known spells and `spells.sty` is the actual LaTeX package containing the spell format.

-This package is tested with LuaLaTeX and pdfLaTex from TeX Live 2020.
+This package is tested with LuaLaTeX and pdfLaTeX from TeX Live 2020.